Ecommerce Site Search Solution Comparison

 eCommerce terminology can be a bit tricky, especially when different providers compare the same features using different names.

-Here, we’ve broken down the key features to look for, what they do, and why they’re important to your webshop.
+Here, we’ve broken down the key features to look for, what they do, and why they’re important to your online store.

 When you look at providers, you need to consider multiple things.